 What are proteins?

 Proteins are broken down into your body to form amino acids.
 There are 9 essential amino acids that you need to eat EVERY DAY.
 Protein foods include meat, seafood, eggs, chia seeds, fish, hempseed.
 Organic meat contains all 9 essential amino acids in one mouthful as do eggs.
-Vegetarians and vegan need to select foods that combine to create a complete protein in a slightly different way.
+Vegetarians and vegans need to select foods that combine to create a complete protein in a slightly different way.
 I have written a blog and a video outlining how easy this is.
 Both vegans and vegetarians need to combine protein and carbs to make up the essential amino acids.

 Don’t miss: How to add vegetarian protein to your diet